 Figure 1 Strehl versus wavelength as a function of rms wavefront error.
-5 Figure 2 Expenditures and future plans for adaptive optics for ESO and for the US Figure 3 Keck AO science papers by year and type of science.
+5 Figure 2 Expenditures and future plans for adaptive optics for ESO and for the US 9 Figure 3 Keck AO science papers by year and type of science.
 Figure 4 TAC-Allocated NGS and LGS AO science nights in semesters 06A and 06B Figure 5 First triple asteroidal system 87 Sylvia and its two moonlets, Romulus and Remus Figure 6 Pseudo-87 Sylvia simulated.
-Figure 7 Simulation of pseudo- Sylvia observed with various AO systems 18 Figure 8 Typical spectra of an asteroid with a mafic companion.
-27 Figure 9 Simultaneous H- and K-band images of Titan from the ground (Ádámkovics et al., 200 06).
-31 Figure 10 Validation of simulation with observations along with examples of expected NGAO performance.
-31 Figure 11 Titan in J band observed with NGAO (140 nm error) with an angular resolution of 25 5 mas.
-The yellow area shows the fluvial feature that can be resolved with NGAO 32 Figure 12 Simulation of resurfacing on Titan at the 100km scale, due to cryovolcanic release of f bright material.
+Figure 7 Simulation of pseudo- Sylvia observed with various AO systems Figure 8 Typical spectra of an asteroid with a mafic companion.
+Figure 9 Simultaneous H- and K-band images of Titan from the ground (Ádámkovics et al., 20 006).
+Figure 10 Validation of simulation with observations along with examples of expected NGAO performance.
+Figure 11 Titan in J band observed with NGAO (140 nm error) with an angular resolution of 2 mas.
+The yellow area shows the fluvial feature that can be resolved with NGAO.
+Figure 12 Simulation of resurfacing on Titan at the 100km scale, due to cryovolcanic release o bright material.
 33 Figure 13 Io observed by Galileo/SSI (visible camera).
-Surface features on the disk and plumes at the limb related to the active volcanism can be observed.
-35 Figure 14 Simulated observations of Io in sunlit using the Keck NGAO (140 nm) in various filt ters.
-37 Figure 15 R-band observation simulation of Io (angular diameter of 0.9") with KNGAO and HST/ACS.
+Surface features on the disk and plume the limb related to the active volcanism can be observed Figure 14 Simulated observations of Io in sunlit using the Keck NGAO (140 nm) in various fil 37 Figure 15 R-band observation simulation of Io (angular diameter of 0.9") with KNGAO and HST/ACS.
 38 Figure 16 Seeing-limited (0.5-0.6") I-band (0.8 μm) images of protostars in Taurus-Auriga 41 Figure 17 Integrated-light SEDs.
-42 Figure 18 Simulated I-band images for a model of the circumstellar dust around a Class I objec t at a distance of 1 kpc 43 Figure 19 JHK color image of the 2MASS 1207-3932 system.
-46 Figure 20 Planet detection sensitivity for Keck NGAO for two different primary masses and ag 47 Figure 21 Schematic comparison of the relative parameter space for direct imaging of planets Figure 22 The HR 4796A (Schneider et al 1999) and AU Mic (Liu 2004) debris disks Figure 23 Simulated H-band images of two variants of the Keck NGAO system compared to the present-day Keck AO system.
-Figure 24 Required astrometric precision for detecting GR effects.
-Figure 25 Error contours for BH mass and GC distance.
-58 Figure 26 Map of tip-tilt blurring, in mas, in the GOODS-North, GOODS-South, and part of the COSMOS deep fields 65 Figure 27 Signal to noise ratio for an OSIRIS-like IFU with NGAO.
-Figure 28 Computer simulation of imaging and spectroscopy of the $z \sim 2$ galaxy BX 1332 from catalog of Erb et al. (2004).
+Figure 18 Simulated I-band images for a model of the circumstellar dust around a Class I object a distance of 1 kpc ct at Figure 19 JHK color image of the 2MASS 1207-3932 system.
+Figure 20 Planet detection sensitivity for Keck NGAO for two different primary masses and ag 47 Figure 21 Schematic comparison of the relative parameter space for direct imaging of planets.
+Figure 22 The HR 4796A (Schneider et al 1999) and AU Mic (Liu 2004) debris disks Figure 23 Simulated H-band images of two variants of the Keck NGAO system compared to the he present-day Keck AO system Figure 24 Required astrometric precision for detecting GR effects.
+Figure 25 Error contours for BH mass and GC distance Figure 26 Map of tip-tilt blurring, in mas, in the GOODS-North, GOODS-South, and part of the 38 rigure 20 Map of up-un ofurning, in mas, in the GOODS-North, GOODS-South, and part of the COSMOS doop fields 10 65 COSMOS deep fields Figure 27 Signal to noise ratio for an OSIRIS-like IFU with NGAO.
+Figure 28 Computer simulation of imaging and spectroscopy of the $z \sim 2$ galaxy BX 1332 from exterior of Erb et al. (2004) catalog of Erb et al. (2004).
 0/